usds/website-staging/_reports_to_congress/2024/03_ssa.md

 - apply for benefits,
 - sign up for Medicare, and
-- apply for Supplemental Security Income (SSI).
+- apply for SSI.

 The partnership created momentum to improve service delivery through several technical building blocks:

 - **Task-focused information architecture** transformed a static homepage with broad categories of topics to a simpler interface with actionable links for common tasks such as applying for benefits, signing up for Medicare, and checking eligibility.
 - A **conversational eligibility screener** replaced complicated policy language, creating a more user-friendly eligibility process.
 As a result, 50.2% of SSA customers start an online application when they discover they may be eligible for benefits.
 - **Clear, organized content** in plain language provides reliable, consistent information to customers so they can make critical decisions.
-One million more customers per week to log into SSA.gov to complete tasks, and less time is wasted second-guessing and interpreting complicated language.
+One million more customers per week log into SSA.gov to complete tasks, and less time is wasted second-guessing and interpreting complicated language.
 - Building a **modern development infrastructure** that includes a content management system, a content delivery network, and cloud services is expected to save taxpayers an estimated $285 million over five years.
 Enhancing the site's performance and reliability has replaced expensive and time-consuming development support.
 - Implementing the **U.S. Web Design System** has increased mobile device usability, removing the need for customers to sift through pages of lengthy content.